-Head of UK Antitrust & Foreign Investment, London
+Global Head of Antitrust & Foreign Investment, London / Dublin

 “I have over 15 years of experience advising on all aspects of EU, UK and international competition law.
 I am viewed as clear-sighted with an ability to cut to the key issues very quickly, whilst taking account of clients’ commercial imperatives and strategy.”